smoothie-ws/CS2-SP-Workshop-Tools/README.md

 CS2 SP Workshop Tools shaders require a set of base weapon textures to calculate paint wear, dirt, and other effects.

-**The plugin does not provide the textures by default due to the large size of the files.**
+**The plugin does not provide the textures by default!**

 However, If you have Counter-Strike 2 installed on your computer, you can automatically decompile the textures with the plugin.
 Otherwise, you will need to provide the textures manually.

 When you launch the plugin it checks the textures and if some of them are missing this popup will open: